ember-learn/ember-blog/source/2019-09-25-ember-3-13-released.md

 To opt in to the Octane preview:

-1. Migrate your projects `.ember-cli` file to `.ember-cli.js`
+1. Rename your project's `.ember-cli` file to `.ember-cli.js`
-2. add the following lines to the beginning of `.ember-cli.js`:
+2. Add the following lines to the beginning of `.ember-cli.js`:

 ```js
 // .ember-cli.js